-- (3) Provide verification of active licensure in a non-reciprocal state as follows: - (a) Verify an active residential wireman's license, journeyman electrician's license, or master electrician's license in non-reciprocal state, respective to the license you are reinstating; and. - (b) Evidence of completing twenty-four continuing education hours pursuant to Board Rule 1.13(C) in the three years immediately preceding the application for reinstatement. - (4) By other means approved by the Board. - 3.
+- (3) Provide verification of active licensure in a non-reciprocal state as follows: - (a) Verify an active residential wireman's license, journeyman electrician's license, or master electrician's license in non-reciprocal state, respective to the license you are reinstating; and, - (b) Evidence of completing twenty-four continuing education hours pursuant to Board Rule 1.11(C) in the three years immediately preceding the application for reinstatement. - (4) By other means approved by the Board. - 3.
 Practicing with an Inactive License.
 Practicing electrical work with a license in inactive status shall constitute practice without an active license and, therefore, may be grounds for injunctive or disciplinary action, up to and including revocation. - E. Loss of Responsible Master.
 An electrical contractor who loses the services of the responsible master electrician, for any reason, will be allowed twenty days in which to hire another master electrician.
 If the electrical contractor has not hired another master electrician during that period, the Board shall place the electrical contractor registration into inactive status until such time that the contractor submits evidence that a master electrician has been hired, and the appropriate fee has been paid. - F. Any licensed or registered individual working as an electrician shall be required to carry on their person the appropriate license, temporary work permit, or registration. - G. Personal Information Change - 1.
 A licensee or registrant shall inform the Board in a clear, explicit, and unambiguous written statement of any name, address, telephone, or email change within thirty (30) days of the change.
 The Board will not change the licensee or registrant information without explicit written notification from the licensee or registrant.
 Notification by any manner approved by the Board is acceptable. - a.
 The Division of Professions and Occupations maintains one contact address for each licensee or registrant, regardless of the number of licenses or registrations the licensee or registrant may hold. - b.
 Address change requests for some, but not all, communications or for confidential communications only are not accepted. - 2.
-The Board requires one of the following forms of documentation to change the name or correct a social security number or individual taxpayer identification number of a licensee or registrant: - Marriage license; - b.
+The Board requires one of the following forms of documentation to change the name or social security number of a licensee or registrant: - a.
+Marriage license; - b.
 Divorce decree; - c.
-Court order; - d.
-Documentation from the Internal Revenue Service verifying the licensee's valid individual taxpayer identification number; or
+Court order; or - d.
+A driver's license or social security card with a second form of identification may be acceptable at the discretion of the Division of Professions and Occupations.

-- e.
-A driver's license or social security card with a second form of identification may be acceptable at the discretion of the Division of Professions and Occupations. - H. Contractor Registration and Advertising - Registered Electrical Contractors shall not advertise in any manner, by any name, including DBAs, other than the registered company name on record with Department of Regulatory Agencies.
+- H. Contractor Registration and Advertising - 1.
+Registered Electrical Contractors shall not advertise in any manner, by any name, including DBAs, other than the registered company name on record with Department of Regulatory Agencies.